fum-cs/dl-fall-2024/index.md

 Welcome to our website dedicated to Deep Learning Course!
 Deep learning is a subfield of machine learning that uses algorithms inspired by the structure and function of the human brain, called artificial neural networks.
 In this course, you will learn the basics of deep learning, and build your own deep neural networks using **PyTorch**.
-You will get practical experience with TensorFlow through coding exercises and projects implementing state-of-the-art AI applications such as style transfer and text generation.
-You will also learn how to adjust hyperparameters, and tackle classification and regression problems.
-TensorFlow is a deep learning package that allows you to use the power of GPUs and other accelerators, and provides an automatic differentiation library that is useful to implement neural networks.
+You’ll gain hands-on experience with PyTorch through coding exercises and projects that involve classification and regression tasks.
+PyTorch is a widely used deep learning framework in academia, enabling you to leverage the power of GPUs and other accelerators.
+Additionally, it offers an automatic differentiation library, which is invaluable for implementing neural networks.

 Here, Learning is done by Doing :)